Mueller casts 'dark cloud' over Trump's trip to Argentina

 "A long time ago, President Trump realized the awful truth of what he is facing with the Mueller probe, and he's able to deal with that and the other responsibilities of being president at the same time," Schlapp said.

-Whatever the cause of his decision to scrap the long-discussed face-to-face with Putin, it's clear Trump's schedule here is quickly shrinking on other fronts as well.
+Still, whatever the cause of his decision to scrap the long-discussed face-to-face with Putin, it's clear Trump is devoting more time to Mueller and less time to foreign leaders than originally planned.
 The White House announced Thursday that his scheduled meetings with Turkish leader Recep Tayyip Erdogan and South Korean leader Moon Jae-in would be reduced to informal pull-asides.

+And after sending his Friday morning tweets, Trump was late for the 7:05 a.m. local time (5:05 a.m.
+ET) meeting with Macri.

-Trump's schedule Friday currently calls for bilateral sessions with prime ministers Shinzo Abe of Japan, Angela Merkel of Germany and Mauricio Marci of Argentina, the USMCA trade pact signing and a meeting of the full set of G-20 countries.
+Trump's schedule Friday currently calls for bilateral sessions with Macri, Japanese Prime Minister Shinzo Abe of Japan and German leader Angela Merkel, the USMCA trade pact signing and a meeting of the full set of G-20 countries.

 Still, the big focus of the summit for Trump remains the same: His Saturday dinner date with Xi.